Best Day Trips in Kathmandu

 Shivapuri Hiking Trails

-• Panoramic Views: From various points along the trails, hikers can enjoy panoramic views of the Kathmandu Valley and the mountain ranges to the north.
-On clear days, the peaks of Ganesh Himal and Langtang are visible in the distance.
+Panoramic Views: From various points along the trails in Shivapuri, hikers can enjoy magnificent views of the Kathmandu Valley as well as distant vistas of the majestic Himalayas.
+On clear days, views can extend as far as the Manaslu, Ganesh Himal, and Langtang ranges, offering rewarding sights for those who make the ascent.

 Changu Narayan Temple

-• Key Highlights of Changu Narayan Temple: Historical Significance: The temple's origins date back to the early 4th century, making it one of the oldest Hindu temples in Nepal.
-It is a UNESCO World Heritage Site, recognized for its historical and religious importance.
+• Historical Significance: The temple’s origins trace back to the early 4th century, making it one of the oldest Hindu temples still in use in Nepal.
+Changu Narayan Temple has been rebuilt several times due to damage from fires and earthquakes, with the current structure dating back to the 18th century.
+It is a UNESCO World Heritage Site, recognized for its rich cultural and architectural heritage.

 Dhulikhel's Panoramic Landscapes